Gather Here. Go Far

 • Synthesize specialized knowledge and theories from nursing and other disciplines into nursing practice.

-• Provide care that considers socio-cultural-political determinants of health, illness, and disease; promote health and human flourishing; and address health disparities in vulnerable populations, locally and globally.
+• Provide care that consider socio-cultural-political determinants of health, illness, and disease; promote health and human flourishing; and address health disparities in vulnerable populations, locally and globally.

 • Manage population health through effective partnerships and consideration of socioeconomic impact, health policy, advocacy, and preparedness for disasters.